eonadler/eonadler.github.io/research.markdown

 ## Near-field Cosmology

 How can observations of the local universe inform cosmology?
 Our galaxy and its surroundings grew out of primordial density fluctuations that probe early-universe dynamics and inflation.
-Reconstructing the properties of these *linear* initial conditions is extremely challenging because they are highly processed by *nonlinear* structure formation.
-For the first time, it is becoming possible to address this bottleneck by combining empirical, semi-analytic, and simulation-based models.
+Reconstructing these *linear* initial conditions is challenging because they are processed by *nonlinear* structure formation.
+For the first time, it is becoming possible to address this bottleneck using empirical, semi-analytic, and simulation-based models.

 My work in this area addresses the following key questions: